Elements Of A Scientific Poll

 How is the margin of error calculated in a poll?
 The margin of error is calculated using the sample size and the variability in responses.
 It is typically expressed as a percentage and indicates the range within which the true population value is likely to fall, usually with 95% confidence.

 Why is question wording so important in polling?
 Question wording can significantly influence how respondents answer.
-Leading or biased questions can skew results, while neutral, clear questions help ensure that responses accurately reflect true opinions or behaviors.
+Leading or biased questions can skew results, while neutral, clear questions help check that responses accurately reflect true opinions or behaviors.

 Conclusion